pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-8/index.md

 ### Working with Purview Information Protection

-In this release we started implementing some commands for working with sensitivity labels in Microsoft Purview.
+In this release, we started implementing some commands for working with sensitivity labels in Microsoft Purview.

 To get a list of sensitivity labels, execute: